Kotkoa/kotkoa/README.md

 I am a Fullstack Engineer with over five years of experience in UI development, specializing in React, TypeScript, GraphQl API, and modern web technologies.
 I enjoy building visually compelling web applications and the flow of turning Figma designs into pixel-perfect UI.
 My expertise spans web apps at fin-tech and securities, where I have worked on integrating GraphQL APIs seamlessly into robust frontend solutions.

-Whether collaborating with international teams or contributing to local projects in and around Valencia, Spain, I bring dedication, precision, and creativity to every task.
+I have a proven track record of collaborating with international teams, working remotely, and contributing to both enterprise and startup environments.
+Based in Spain, I am open to hybrid collaboration and occasional travel.

 Outside of work, I am passionate about photography, sailing, and inspiring my approach to life and development.

+- 🌱 I’m currently learning Spanish (A2), aiming to reach B2 by the end of 2025.

 ## 💻 Tech Stack